 Cyrus Carpenter died in April of 1893, struck and killed by a horse car at the corner of Arlington and Boylston.
 In his will, he specified that his widow could continue to live at 17 Marlborough for a “reasonably convenient period not exceeding four months” after which it was to be sold for the benefit of his heirs.

 On September 27, 1893, 17 Marlborough was purchased from the estate of Cyrus Carpenter by Miss Bridget Brady.
-It became the home of her sister, Mary Ellen Brady, a dressmaker, who operated it as lodging house.
+It became the home of her sister, Mary Ellen Brady, a dressmaker, who operated it as lodging house and rented rooms for business and medical offices.

 Among the lodgers at 17 Marlborough was Dr. George Gray Sears, a physician, who lived and maintained his office there from about 1894 through about 1897, when he moved next door to 19 Marlborough.